Kahit Konting Pagtingin

 Kahit Konting Pagtingin (lit.
-'Even a Little Glance') is a 1990 romantic action film directed by Pablo Santiago and starring Fernando Poe Jr. and Sharon Cuneta.
-It also stars Ricky Davao, Bing Loyzaga, Paquito Diaz, Dencio Padilla, Subas Herrero, Lucita Soriano, Bert Olivar, and Romeo Rivera.
+'Even a Little Glance') is a 1990 romantic action film directed by Pablo Santiago.
+The film stars Fernando Poe Jr. and Sharon Cuneta, alongside Ricky Davao, Bing Loyzaga, Paquito Diaz, Dencio Padilla, Subas Herrero, Lucita Soriano, Bert Olivar, and Romeo Rivera.
 The plot revolves around Georgia, a spoiled heiress, and her humble bodyguard Delfin.

 Produced by Viva Films, the film was released on February 14, 1990, and was a box office hit, surpassing a box office record held by Starzan: Shouting Star of the Jungle.
 A sequel, Minsan Pa: Kahit Konting Pagtingin Part 2, was released in 1995.
-The film is also Poe's first with Viva Films outside of a brief cameo in the Joey de Leon-starrer "She-Man: Mistress of the Universe" (1988).
+The film is also Poe's first with Viva Films outside of a brief cameo in She-Man: Mistress of the Universe (1988).